Virgin" . . . What's It Mean?

 Word about European Olive Oil

-Real extra virgin olive oil will carry its country's designations of origin, as established by the European
+country, real extra virgin olive oil produced in Europe will carry its country's designations of origin.
+Some examples are:

 d'origine contrôlée (AOC)